branqwynn/4063C/Module 3/Lab 1/README.md

     * OR See [Connecting to Snowflake with the Python Connector](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect)
     * [NOTE: You can also use a connections.toml](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect#connecting-using-the-connections-toml-file)

+## Option 1: Running python locally on your machine

 ### 1. Test the connection
 Use test_connection.py to test the connection to snowflake